tutorials/tutorials.github.com/pages/test.md

 This allows users to filter the document by those attributes which are relevant to them.

-Note the following empty liquid call used to force syntax highlighting: {{ }}

 <section class="tutorial" markdown="1" data-facets='{"Operating System": "OS X", "Package Management": "Homebrew"}'>
 This is the tutorial written for _OS X_ and _Homebrew_.
 It has data attributes on the preceeding `hr` tag.